datapadofficial/assessment-frontend-template/README.md

-# apps
+# Datapad Frontend Assessment: Base Project Template

-This monorepo contains datapad mobile and web apps, including our common core layer for clients.
+This monorepo contains multiple client apps in addition to a common core layer for clients.

 You can read each project's respective README file located in its directory to read instructions and details.